 Overall floor plans of the facility are provided for identification purposes to locate attributes within the building.

 EXISTING EDUCATIONAL PROGRAM PLAN

-To evaluate the educational use of the building, a plan that identifies the extent of educational use provides an understanding of how the building provide educational function of space.
-Understanding where academic and support spaces are located, allows the planning of the building to be used most effectively.
+To evaluate the educational use of the building.
+Understanding where academic and support spaces are located allows for planning of the building to be used most effectively.

 EAST HIGH SCHOOL - MADISON, WI